grodansparadis/vscp-doc-helper-library/vscphlp_newsession.md

 }
 ```
 ### Example
 {% sample lang="python" %}

-Open a new session using Pyhton.
+Open a new session using Python.

 ```python
 h1 = pyvscphlp_newSession()